caesar2024/caesar2024.github.io/Episode001.md

 # "What, Where, When, Who, and Why?"

 ## What?
 The CAESAR campaign acronym is for Cold Air Outbreak Experiment in the Sub-Arctic Region.
 The project will take a modified [Lockheed C-130 Hercules](https://en.wikipedia.org/wiki/Lockheed_C-130_Hercules) aircraft to profile the atmosphere in an effort to better understand the clouds that form when Arctic cold air leaves the polar ice cap and travels southward over the warmer water.
 The aircraft is sponsored by the U.S. National Science Foundation (NSF) and operated by the National Center of Atmspheric Research (NCAR).
 The aircraft has four turboprop engines, a 10-hour flight endurance, a 2,900 nautical mile range, and ceiling of 27,000 ft, and a payload capacity of up to 13,000 lbs.
-The video below gives you a sense of size and capabilities of this research vessel.
+The video below gives you a sense of size and capabilities of this aircraft.

 ~~~
 <iframe src="https://www.youtube.com/embed/shObWUjrXn4" style="border:none;"> </iframe>